 Hwayoung Shon's musical journey started at the age of 3, when she began playing the piano.
 At 8, a chance encounter with the gayageum's beautiful sound captivated her, inspiring a lifelong passion for the traditional Korean instrument.
 Shon embarked on a rigorous and dedicated journey to master the gayageum, meticulously studying its intricacies and traditions.
 After just two years of practice, Shon won first place in the National Korean Traditional Music Competition. which led to her debut at KBS's New Artist Music Concert in 1986, launching her promising career.
 Shon is passionate about preserving and promoting traditional Korean music to a wider audience.
 She has been actively incorporating Korean music into various cultures and musical genres.
 Her extensive experience working with jazz musicians, K-pop stars, world musicians, and classical orchestras has given her a unique perspective on how to blend traditional Korean music with contemporary styles.

-Shon graduated with the distinction of performance and received a full government scholarship from the National Gugak High School and Seoul National University.
-She has also been the top winner of numerous prominent Korean music contest grand prize winners, such as Goryung National Gayageum Competition, Dalgubeol National Gugak Competition, National Student Gugak Competition, Daegu National Gugak Competition, and more.
+Shon graduated with the distinction in performance and received a full government scholarship from the National Gugak High School and Seoul National University.
+She has also been the top winner of numerous prominent Korean music contest, including Goryung National Gayageum Competition, Dalgubeol National Gugak Competition, National Student Gugak Competition, Daegu National Gugak Competition, and more.
 Shon has graced the stages of prestigious concert halls around the world, captivatiog audiences with her performances.
 Her performances have been broadcasted on KBS Radio, KBS TV, MBC TV, EBS TV, BBC, WGVU-FM, Wave Farm, and many more.

 Hwayoung Shon is a masterful musician dedicated to exploring Korea’s rich cultural heritage and sharing it with audiences worldwide.